Ted Noffs Foundation: 2000s

 In 2000, a second residential treatment service was opened at Watson in the ACT.
 This provided much easier access to treatment for young people residing in Canberra and the NSW South Coast.
 Soon after, in 2002, an Adolescent Drug Withdrawal Unit (detoxification service) attached to the Watson facility was established.

 Concerned that there was little support for young people who had completed their residential treatment and returned to the community, Noffs launched a continuing care program.
 Known as Continuing Adolescent Life Management (CALM), the service began in 2004 and provided up to five years of follow-up for former PALM residents.

-In the mid-2000s, further out-client counselling services were commenced in Mt Druitt, Sydney and the ACT.
+In the mid-2000s, further out-client counselling services were commenced in Mount Druitt, Sydney and the ACT.
 These programs were open to any young person in the community in need of assistance with drug and alcohol or mental health issues.

 Noffs continued its innovation in youth drug and alcohol treatment with the establishment of the first Street University in Liverpool, Sydney.
 Designed as an early intervention facility, it offered a range of creative, vocational and therapeutic programs that would engage difficult to reach young people and bring them into our services.

 This “non-traditional” health setting provided counselling to the young people that delivered a significant decrease in drug use and crime and an increase in mental well-being.